Job Scheduler

 Job Not Running

-- Verify job is registered before
+- Verify job registered before

-jobs.Start()is called - Check logs for “Starting job” message
+jobs.Start() - Check logs for “Starting job” message

 Job Running Multiple Times

-- Job is registered multiple times
+- Job registered multiple times

-- Multiple instances of the application running
+- Multiple app instances running

-Nextfunction returning past timestamps
+Nextfunction returning past timestamps- Solution: Add idempotency checks

 Jobs Not Stopping on Shutdown